 Is It Sinuses, Allergies, A Cold, The Flu, or COVID?
 The Differences (And Similarities) Between Them All

-It’s flu season and you feel sick, but don’t know what it is.
+It’s flu season and you feel sick.
 Is it just a cold or allergies?
 Or is it a sinus infection where you need to see a doctor?
 We’ve all been there.
 With the possibility of COVID-19 infection too, it’s even more important to be able to know what you're up against when you feel under the weather.

 So, how can you determine what you might be facing and what you need to do for treatment?
 Here are a few tips for recognizing the differences between the symptoms, but keep in mind that this isn’t a substitute for seeing a medical professional.
 Consult your doctor with any symptoms and seek appropriate medical treatment.